Rethinking Debugging Through Output

 Understanding the Input-Output Imbalance

-To understand why debugging is fundamentally different, let's examine the actual token distribution in debugging tasks:
+To understand why debugging is fundamentally different, we need to examine the actual token distribution in debugging tasks.

 What Models Typically See (Input)